CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Pocket toolpaths for clearing material
   - Drilling operations for hole creation
   - 3D roughing and finishing toolpaths for 3D models
+- SDK object methods observed:
+  - Many objects (like Contour) have their own Clone() method
+  - This allows for creating working copies of objects without modifying originals

 ## Development Environment
 - Need to set up: